Menu Port of Seattle Logo - Home

 Why Did the Port do this Cleanup?

-The Site’s varied historical operations led to soil and groundwater contamination.
-The Port performed this cleanup to ensure protection of human health and prevent sources of contamination discharging into the West Waterway and Elliot Bay.
+The various historical operations led to soil and groundwater contamination.
+As the property owner, the Port led addressing contamination at the site.
+The Port performed this cleanup to ensure protection of human health and prevent sources of contamination discharging into the West Waterway and Elliott Bay.
 The engineered environmental controls employed at each RA protect the public, terminal workers, and the environment from being exposed to underlying potentially contaminated material.

-The Ecology-lead portions of the cleanup (RA-1, 2, 3, and 5) were completed under a Consent Decree (CD) for each Site.
-The EPA-lead portion of the cleanup (RA-4) was completed under the Administrative Order on Consent (ASAOC) for the Site.
+The Ecology-lead portions of the cleanup (RA-1, 2, 3, and 5) were completed under a consent decree for each RA.
+The EPA-lead portion of the cleanup (RA-4) was completed under an administrative order on consent.

 View of Jack Block Park Public Access Area from the water.